-Super easy to make and absolutely scrumptious to devour.
-These will have you stealing them from your family members!
+These super easy to make Pink Lemonade No Bake Cheesecake Parfaits are absolutely scrumptious.
+These will have you stealing them from your family members.
+No lie!

 I love that Jennie’s recipe lead to inspiration for 3 different recipes.
 Honestly I am have about 3 others swirling around thanks to Jennie’s brilliance.
 She is so talented and everything she makes it so gorgeous.
 Her recipes make me want to run into the kitchen immediately and try to make something as pretty as hers.
 She is far more talented with a camera than I. Jennie’s photos are stellar, I just love her photography on her site.
 And I just love her.
 She’s bubbly and vibrant, full of life and joy.
 I hope I get to meet her in person one day very soon.
 Until then I’m going to introduce her to you so you can fall in love with her too!